DArcMattr/_normalize.scss/README.md

 [Node.JS][] and its package manager, [npm][].
 Install Node.JS via whatever method you choose (too much to list here, bleh).

-Then for this project, once cloned, install the necessary local NPM modules for handling the various gulp tasks by running:

-    cd {project install folder}
-    npm install
+Running `npm install` in the project directory will also build the CSS.

 ## For the future

 This file is becoming less of a normalizer, and more of a "framework", as my opinions about the margins/padding and base appearance of some links are creeping in.
-I re-sync with Necolas' project whenever I judge that another default is needed.
+I re-sync with Necolas' project whenever I judge that another default or cleanup is needed.

 ### From Nicholas Gallagher (necolas):